Permissions considerations for the Symantec Mail Security for Microsoft Exchange service account

-During installation on an Exchange server with the Mailbox role, Symantec Mail Security for Microsoft Exchange (SMSMSE) prompts for a Windows service account.
+During installation on an Exchange server with the Exchange 2010 or 2013 Mailbox role, Symantec Mail Security for Microsoft Exchange (SMSMSE) prompts for a Windows service account.
 The Windows service Symantec Mail Security for Microsoft Exchange is configured to run with this Windows account.
 What are the requirements for this user account?

-In order to access some scanning features on an Exchange 2010 mailbox server, SMSMSE must have a service account with appropriate rights.
+In order to access some scanning features on an Exchange 2010 or 2013 mailbox server, SMSMSE must have a service account with appropriate rights.

-When SMSMSE is installed on an Exchange 2010 Mailbox Server a domain account is used as the service account running the Symantec Mail Security for Microsoft Exchange service.
+When SMSMSE is installed on an Exchange 2010 or 2013 Mailbox Server a domain account is used as the service account running the Symantec Mail Security for Microsoft Exchange service.

 NOTE: It is possible to configure the service with a LOCAL SYSTEM account instead of a domain account.
 See the following article for details: How to run the Symantec Mail Security for Microsoft Exchange (SMSMSE) service account as LOCAL SYSTEM instead of a Windows domain account on Exchange 2010 Mailbox role.